Identifying Exoplanets with Deep Learning. IV. Removing Stellar Activity Signals from Radial Velocity Measurements Using Neural Networks: Preparing the input representations

 We design the input representations to pose the problem to our ML models of predicting the activity signal, not the actual center-of-mass velocity of the star.
 Essentially, we want the ML model to predict \textit{the difference between a Gaussian fit to the CCF and the true velocity shift}.
 With these predictions in hand, we can easily subtract them from the input RVs to produce a corrected RV time series.

-To frame the problem, we shift every CCF such that the velocity predicted by the Gaussian fit to the CCF is at 0.
-We know that RV signals due to planets cause translational shifts on the CCF, but do not result in shape changes of the CCF.
+Intuitively, RV signals due to planets cause translational shifts on the CCF, but do not result in shape changes of the CCF.
 In contrast, stellar activity does not result in translational changes and only causes shape changes.
 Thus, we want the measured RV of our simulated CCF to be shifted to 0 so that the ML methods become primarily sensitive to detecting these shape changes, not translations.